shajeen/halal-stock-checker/README.md

 - requests: For making HTTP requests
 - beautifulsoup4: For parsing HTML content
 - textual: For creating the terminal user interface
-- tqdm: For displaying progress bars
+- tqdm: For displaying progress

 ## Contributing